dmartzol/hmm/README.md

 - Management of Hackerspace equipment and equipment authorizations
 - PostgreSQL performant database
 - Docker Compose for easy bootstrapping
+- Telemetry and traces with Prometheus, Grafana and Tempo.

 ## Requirements